biocpp/biocpp-core/doc/tutorial/ranges/index.md

 The storage behaviour is orthogonal to the range concepts defined by the iterators mentioned above, i.e. you can have a container that satisfies std::ranges::random_access_range (e.g. `std::vector` does, but `std::list` does not) and you can have views or decorators that do so or don't.
-For some combinations of iterator capabilities and storage behaviour there are extra concept definitions, e.g. seqan3::random_access_container.
+For some combinations of iterator capabilities and storage behaviour there are extra concept definitions, e.g. bio::random_access_container.

 # Views